martin-montas/Linux-System-Hardening-Guide/File-Based-Security/README.md

 tune2fs -l /dev/sdaX | grep 'Default mount options'
 ```
 Replace `/dev/sdaX` with the appropriate device.
-if you see `acl` in the output, then you are good to go.
+If you see `acl` in the output, then you are good to go.

 If you don't see anything in the output, then you need to enable ACLs by
 executing the following command: